Ibexian/EastMeetsKitchen/_posts/2016-05-12-coconut-chia-pudding.md

 1. In a container with a spout, mix together the chia seeds, coconut milk, almond milk, coconut extract, salt and stevia.
 2. Whisk together and pour into individual containers.
 3. Refrigerate for 3-4 hours.
-Serve alone or with fruit.
+Serve as is or top with fruit.

 </figure>